vim-volt/volt/CMDREF.md

     https://github.com/vim-volt/plugconf-templates
   and install it to:
     $VOLTPATH/plugconf/{repository}.vim

-  If -v option was specified, output more verbosely.

 Repository List
   {repository} list (=target to perform installing, upgrading, and so on) is determined as followings: